 Hillview Resource Centre provides a low cost quality community based Early chood Education & Care service, Rascals (Play Group) and Ramblers (Preschool) for children aged 18 months to school age across two sites on the Hillview Estate.

 The Importance of Play Based Early Education

-The services are staffed by qualified Early Years Educators (EYE’s) and our Early Years & Family Support Coordinator.
-In a recent Department for Education & Skills ‘focused review’ of our ECCE setting in May 2018 the service were given an excellent report covering the following areas:
+The services are staffed by qualified Early Childhood Educators and our Early Years Coordinator.
+In a recent Department for Education & Skills ‘focused review’ of our ECCE setting in May 2018 the service were given a service report covering the following areas: